 In the recovery community there is lots of talk about the differences in alcoholics brains versus normies.
 This argument seems to come from a place to reduce shame and about drinking:"it's not your fault, you have a disease."
 I don't buy it.
 But I also don't think it is a moral failing on the parts of dysfunctional drinkers if they repeated fail to stop drinking.

 Here's my analogy: lung cancer is the end result of smoking cigarettes for decades.
 Smoking is addictive.
 Alcoholism is the effect of drinking for decades.
 Drinking is addictive.

-I think people make themselves alcoholics (both physically and psychologically) although, some might have physical tendacies towards it just like some will get lung cancer before others.
+I think people make themselves alcoholics (both physically and psychologically) although, some might have physical tendencies towards it just like some will get lung cancer before others.

-I don't think it is behavior free, it doesn't just happen, just like lung cancer or diabetes doesn't just happen to most people-our habits effect our bodies, I had an active role in fueling my addiction.
+I don't think it is behavior free.
+It doesn't just happen-just like lung cancer or diabetes doesn't just happen to most people.
+Our habits effect our bodies.
+I had an active role in creating and fueling my addiction.

 I used to drink with the best of them, but I don't anymore.
 My life is so much better for it.